kobibasson/albiondata-client/INVENTORY_TRACKING.md

 ## Technical Implementation Notes

 The following technical details document recent fixes and implementation specifics that may be helpful for troubleshooting or future development:

+### Authentication Header Support

+All webhook requests can include an Authorization header for improved security.
+To use this feature:

+1. Use the `-inventory-webhook-auth` flag when starting the client
+2. The value provided will be added as an `Authorization` header to all webhook requests
+3. Common formats include `Bearer your-token-here` or `Basic base64-encoded-credentials`
+4. The authorization header is applied to all types of webhook requests (bank updates, inventory sync, and individual updates)

 ### Bank Location ID Handling